vsouza/awesome-ios/README.md

 - [Server-Side Swift Weekly](https://www.serverswift.tech) - A weekly newsletter with the best links related to server-side Swift and cross-platform developer tools.
 Curated by [@maxdesiatov](https://twitter.com/maxdesiatov)
 - [iOS Cookies Newsletter](https://us11.campaign-archive.com/home/?u=cd1f3ed33c6527331d82107ba&id=532dc7fb64) - A weekly digest of new iOS libraries written in Swift.
 - [Swift Developments](https://andybargh.com/swiftdevelopments/) - A weekly curated newsletter containing a hand picked selection of the latest links, videos, tools and tutorials for people interested in designing and developing their own iOS, WatchOS and AppleTV apps using Swift.
+- [Mobile Developers Cafe](https://mobiledeveloperscafe.com) - A weekly newsletter for Mobile developers with loads of iOS content.

 ### Medium
 - [iOS App Development](https://medium.com/ios-os-x-development) - Stories and technical tips about building apps for iOS, Apple Watch, and iPad/iPhone.